RHIT-CSSE/csse304/syllabus.md

 | Exam 2                                                     | 20%          |
 | Final                                                      | 25%          |

-Grade cutoffs start at the usual ones (e.g. 90+ is an A, etc.)  On some occasions I revise them downward (e.g. 88+ is an A) after reviewing all grades at the end of the term.
-I don't curve individual assignments and I don't decide on the cutoffs until the very end.
-Note that 65 is my usual cutoff for an F.
+Grade cutoffs start at the usual ones (e.g. 90+ is an A, etc.)

 I will sometimes adjust grades upward or downward due to specific circumstances - if you have a special situation contact me.